 LatinxEd is a place that welcomes all who are wanting and willing to strive for something more.
 It is a place for all generations to come and pursue educational pathways and diverse types of careers.
 The organization wants to inform the Latinx community that they have more choices than possibly their parents or older generations had.

-“We need multiple people representing all kinds of communities.
-We are also what it means to have this impact, to help create the conditions for our education system and to truly reflect the cultural needs of the different communities,” said Lozana Robledo.
+“We are helping create the conditions for our education system to reflect the true cultural needs of our community and other communities too,” said Lozano Robledo.